 Emily in Paris Season 2 Plot

-Although plot details for Emily In Paris' second season are still scarce, fans can be assured of one thing: Emily will be less annoying when she returns.
+But there will be one big change.
+Emily will be less annoying when she returns.
 At least, according to series creator Darren Star, she will be.
 Speaking to Variety about the new season, Star acknowledged the semi-backlash the character faced on social media for her "basic" behavior, and most importantly, for her inability to follow the new norms of her adopted country.

 "The first season didn't cover that much chronological time," Star explained, as to why the show gave her such a pass, especially for her inability to pick up French language basics.
 But with time between the two seasons, "Emily will embrace the city a little bit more."